nicholas-miklaucic/ood-materials/README.md

  - Config support for changing what datasets get passed to the adversarial data
  - The way the weights work seems....suboptimal
  - It does seem like training loss is getting better, what's up with the stopping criterion?
+ - update code to use splits and feather file
+ - split in training set, look at test sets

+- Citation/methodology for sample weights
+-